-This summer I stopped weeding out the tree seedlings that routinely pop up in the garden beds behind my Maryland home.
-During those weeks of stay-at-home orders, I let red buds and oaks, rather than tomatoes and flowers, stretch towards the sky.
+I've stopped weeding out the tree seedlings that routinely pop up in the garden beds behind my Maryland home.
+Instead, I let red buds and oaks stretch towards the sky.
 It was not laziness, but the birth of my second daughter that triggered the decision.

 My day job is to worry about providing the best science for tackling climate change and my all-the-time job is to worry about my daughters’ future.
-During a year when many of us felt pretty helpless in the face of COVID-19, turning my postage stamp yard into a mini urban reforestation project represented something I could do.
+During a time when many of us felt pretty helpless in the face of a challenging news cycle, turning my postage stamp yard into a mini urban reforestation project represented something I could do.
 I could let those tree seedlings grow, pulling carbon dioxide from the atmosphere and helping to constrain our climate crisis so that my daughters, and all of our children, can inherit a world where both people and nature can thrive.

 Restoring Forests as a Natural Climate Solution